LouayTawfik/LouayTawfik/README.md

 - 📫 How to reach me: loay.ellaithy@hotmail.com
 - ⚡ Fun fact: when i was a child i looked up to be a footballer
-- i'm gratuated from Egyptian E-Learning University - IT field -- I'm looking to be the best in the Software Engineering industry --End..
+- i'm gratuated from Egyptian E-Learning University - IT field
+- I'm looking to be the best in the Software Engineering industry